What Is Osteopathic Treatment?

 A very gentle technique using the hands to release tension or balance movement in the skull and body.

-Your osteopath will explain to you the treatment methods they offer and you will have an opportunity to discuss which techniques they think best for your condition.
+All treatment options are only performed with the patient's full consent and will be discussed throughout the course of treatment.
+Your osteopath will explain the different treatment methods they offer and you will have an opportunity to discuss which techniques they think best for your condition.
 If you are unhappy with any of these techniques being offered or used please let your practitioner know and they can plan your treatment accordingly.